CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/menu.md

 Automatically scroll timeline, speech list, piano roll during playback.

-When this option is turned off, manual scroll will be enable.
+When this option is off, manual scroll will be enable.
 It can be modified during playback.

 ### Circle